pbjorklund/pbjorklundblog/content/posts/role-human-experience-in-generative-AI.md

 series:
   - AI
 ---
 How does human experience factor into generative AI?
-To answer this, we must first understand the unique nature of human experience, which encompasses our specific interactions and interpretations of life’s events.
+To answer this, we must first understand the unique nature of human experience, which encompasses our specificq interactions and interpretations of life’s events.

 ## Experiential Knowledge: A Human Domain